How to Make a Line Follower Robot in 10 Minutes

 Line followers are one of the most prominent kinds of robots.
 They have existed for a very long time, however, the technologies used for building them have changed rapidly.
 Earlier, controller boards the size of bricks were used, but now they have shrunk and become tremendously powerful.
 Now, technology allows you to build a line follower in just under 10 minutes if you have the parts for it.
 So enjoy building this quick and easy line follower.
 Have fun with this DIY hacking tutorial!

-- Arduino / Arduino Clone or make your own custom Arduino board with this tutorial.
+- Arduino / Arduino Clone or make your own custom Arduino board.

 - Two continuous rotation servo motors like this: Continuous rotation servo.